omgnetwork/omg-samples/omg-js/app/05-exit-process-erc20/README.md

-# Process an ETH Exit for Alice
+# Process an ERC20 Exit for Alice

-_By the end of this tutorial you should know how to process an ETH exit for Alice wallet._
+_By the end of this tutorial you should know how to process an ERC20 exit for Alice wallet._

 ## Intro

-The example uses the `processExits` function provided by the `Rootchain` module of the `omg-js` library to process an ETH exit for a defined wallet.
+The example uses the `processExits` function provided by the `Rootchain` module of the `omg-js` library to process an ERC20 exit for a defined wallet.

 ## Prerequisites